canonical/mir/doc/sphinx/tutorial/write-your-first-wayland-compositor.md

 target_link_libraries(     demo-mir-compositor               ${XKBCOMMON_LIBRARIES})
 ```

-Then to build:
+Then build it:
 ```sh
 cmake -B build
 cmake --build build
 ```

-### Running
+## Running a Mir composer
-To run, you can run nested in an X or Wayland session, or from a virtual
-terminal, just like the demo applications in [Learn What Mir Can
+You can run a composer nested in an X or Wayland session, or from a virtual terminal, just like the demo applications in [Getting started with Mir](learn-what-mir-can-do.md).

-Do](learn-what-mir-can-do.md).
-For example, if we were to run inside an
+For example, to run inside an existing Wayland session:
-existing Wayland session, we'd run the following command:
 ```sh
 WAYLAND_DISPLAY=wayland-99 ./build/demo-mir-compositor
 ```
-You'll see a window housing the compositor with a black void filling it.
-To
-fill this void with some content, you can run the following from another
-terminal:
+An all-black window with the compositor will pop up.
+Try moving it around the screen, maximizing and minimazing it.
+This functionality is provided by the `MinimalWindowManager` policy that you have added to your composer.

+To change the black background of the window and display some content instead, open another terminal and run:
 ```sh
 WAYLAND_DISPLAY=wayland-99 bomber
 ```
-You're free to replace `bomber` with any other Wayland compatible application.
+You can replace `bomber` with any other Wayland-compatible application.

 ## Next steps
-Now that you have your base compositor working, feel free to check out these guides on how to further develop your compositor:
+Now that you have your base compositor working, check out these guides on how to further develop your compositor:

 - [How to specify start up applications](/how-to/how-to-specify-startup-apps.md)
 - [How to handle user input](/how-to/how-to-handle-keyboard-input.md)